dhruveel10/FlashChat/README.md

 # FlashChat
 We have created an Instant Messaging app called FlashChat.
 The goal of this app was to create a private application for small businesses and startups.
-Data security and privacy was the main motive to develop this app.
+Data security and privacy were the main motive to develop this app.
 The app has the following features but are not limited to:

 -OTP Verification